How to watch Matvei Michkov's Flyers rookie game debut

 VOORHEES, N.J. — Matvei Michkov will see his first game action with the Flyers in a rookie matchup Friday against the Rangers at PPL Center, the home of AHL affiliate Lehigh Valley.

 Puck drop is scheduled for 7:05 p.m.
 ET.
-The game can be live streamed here on the Flyers' YouTube page.
+The game can be live streamed here on the Flyers' official website.
 It can also be listened to on radio at the Phantoms365 app.

 The game is the Flyers' first of two matchups against the Rangers' prospects in Allentown, Pennsylvania this weekend.
 Phantoms head coach Ian Laperriere will be behind the bench for the Flyers.